Why Abrasion Resistance is Essential for Compressors & Manufacturing

 It’s best known in its commercial form as Teflon.

 Abrasion resistance is essential for your compressors and manufacturing.
+Your compressor parts need to be abrasion resistant and stress-free.

 These three ways of improving resistance will ensure your manufacturing systems and processes work efficiently.